 - Offer to contact a friend or family member for the victim.

 - Exchange contact information with the victim.
 Provide your insurance information, if applicable.

 - If there were witnesses, obtain their contact information.

 - Contact your veterinarian and obtain your dog's medical records.

 - Inform local authorities of the incident and comply with their orders.

 Dog Bites and the Law

-Dog bite laws can vary greatly depending on local jurisdiction.
-It is important that you research the laws in your area, so you will know what to expect.
+Dog bite laws can vary greatly depending on the local jurisdiction.
+It is important that you research the laws in your area, so you know what to expect.
 The following conditions typically apply in dog bite cases:

 - You will need to show proof of your dog's rabies vaccination history.

 - A quarantine period may be required.
 The period will likely be longer if the rabies vaccination is not current.